Atlantica Party

-The Atlantica Party is a political party in the province of Nova Scotia, Canada.
-The party supports policies that are based on classical liberal principles such as laissez-faire "free market" economics, freedom of business, and freedom of the individual.
-The party also seeks to increase citizen participation in all levels of government with additional oversight of current government structure.
+The Atlantica Party was a political party in the province of Nova Scotia, Canada.
+The party supported policies that are based on classical liberal principles such as laissez-faire "free market" economics, freedom of business, and freedom of the individual.
+The party also sought to increase citizen participation in all levels of government with additional oversight of current government structure.